I. General Policy

 Officer of Information Technology is responsible for designating a person(s) (herein referred to as the “Digital Information Accessibility Coordinator”) who will be responsible for providing training and resources to faculty and staff relative to Digital Information accessibility and for coordinating with departments on the implementation of this policy.

-Digital Information Accessibility Steering Committee is a university-wide committee appointed by the Executive Compliance Committee; the committee should include, but not be limited to members of the Disability Resource Center, and the Offices of Information Technology, Public Affairs, General Counsel and Compliance.
+Digital Information Accessibility Steering Committee is a university-wide committee appointed by the Executive Compliance Committee; the committee should include, but not be limited to members of the Disability Resource Center, and the Offices of Information Technology, Public Affairs, General Counsel and Ethics, Compliance, and Enterprise Risk.
 The role of this committee is to guide the implementation of this policy and review requests for exceptions to this policy (as discussed in IV.D).
 This committee will regularly report to the Executive Compliance Committee.

 Public Affairs.
 Public Affairs will regularly review data related to web traffic and provide specific recommendations to schools or departments on which pages should be remediated and which portions of the page do not meet the Accessibility Standards.
 Content Creators and/or Administrators should make a good faith effort to remediate these pages in a timely manner.